espressif/idf-installer/README.md

 ## Automatic release of IDF Windows Installer

-There is workflow for the automatic release of IDF Windows installer (build-installer-any), in this workflow few parameters has to be specified:
+There is the workflow for the automatic release of IDF Windows installer (build-installer-any), in this workflow few parameters have to be specified:

 * Installer Type - choose the installer type (offline, online, espressif-ide)
 * ESP-IDF version - needed for offline installer type, version of ESP-IDF in the format `X.Y` or `X.Y.Z`